ShamuoonHaider/NextJs-basics/data-fetching/README.md

 Sequential: requests in a component tree are dependent on each other.
 This can lead to longer loading times

 Parallel: requests in a route are eagerly intiated and will load data at the same time.
 This reduces the total time it takes to load data.

+FEtching Data From a Database

+We've looked at how to fetch data from API endpoint using the Fetch API

+Now Let's dive into fetching data from a database in Server Components

+What we're about to cover is super important - it's the foundation for data mutations and server actions coming up next

+Two key reasons why fetching data directly from a database is powerfull

+1- server components have direct access to server-side resources, which makes database interactions seamless 2- since everything happens on the server, we don't need API routes or worry about exposing sensitive information to the client

+We're going to working with two super helpful tools - SQLit and Prisma

+SQLite:

+- A simple, file-based database to store information in your project
+- It doesn't require a server or a comples setup and it's perfect for learning and prototyping

+Prisma:

+- A tool that makes it really easy to talk to your database
+- It's like a translator that helps your code communicate with SQLite